1,000+ Opportunities

 3050 ext.
 113 or sponce@cffound. org .

-Based on current listing details, eligibility includes: Non-profit organizations meeting specific criteria, with a 'Reviewed (viewable)' portrait in Central Florida's Non-Profit Search by March 13, 2026.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations meeting specific criteria, with a 'Reviewed (viewable)' portrait in Central Florida's Non-Profit Search by March 13, 2026.
+Confirm the full requirements in the official notice before applying.

 Community Development Block Grant (CDBG) - City of Orlando is a grant from the City of Orlando, funded through the U.S. Department of Housing and Urban Development (HUD), that funds programs and projects assisting low- and moderate-income households and revitalizing distressed neighborhoods.
 Priority activities are guided by community input and the City's Consolidated Plan, addressing housing, public services, and neighborhood improvements.
 Eligible applicants are nonprofit organizations serving residents within the City of Orlando.
 Award amounts vary by project.
 Final applications for Program Year 2026-2027 were due March 27, 2026.